 Bhastrika is an abdominal exercise!

-At the end of each round of bhastrika we do an short exhale retention after the last pump, then an inhale retention, holding your breath in anywhere from 10 seconds or heart beats to 1 minute, a short hold will bring your CO2 levels back to normal after performing bhastrika, a longer hold that is without suffering or straining will bring more of the benefits of breath holding.
+At the end of each round of bhastrika we do an short exhale retention after the last pump, then an inhale retention, holding your breath in anywhere from 10 seconds or heart beats to 1 minute.
+A short hold will bring your CO2 levels back to normal after performing bhastrika, a longer hold that is without suffering or straining will bring more of the benefits of breath holding.

 Contraindications: Do not practice Bhastrika if you’re pregnant, have uncontrolled hypertension, epilepsy, seizures, some hernias, ulcers, vertigo, or panic disorder.
 You should also avoid practicing bellows breath on a full stomach; wait at least two hours after eating.